keserz/SMPE24/homework_3_fitts_law/journal.md

 #### Second experiment
 - `raw_data2`, i.e. the raw data  as returned from the experimental software.
 - `mt_data2`, i.e. the processed mean movement times as returned from the experimental software.
+#### Coutrix experiment
+- `20211117_1527_RawData`, i.e. the raw data  as returned from the experimental software.
+- `20211117_1527_MeanMT`, i.e. the processed mean movement times as returned from the experimental software.

 ## Experimental reports